louwrentius/zfs-resilver-benchmark/README.md

     2016-01-27 23:33:29,083 - zrb - INFO - pool-raidz-1-4
     2016-01-27 23:33:55,744 - zrb - INFO - pool-raidz-1-4 Hours: 0 Minutes: 0

+The code is not pretty and probably violates some best practices.
+Work in progress.